Rewriting Left-Side Expressions by Expanding the Product: A full breakdown

 Common Mistakes to Avoid

-- Incorrect distribution: Ensure that each term in the first expression is multiplied by every term in the second expression.
+- Incorrect distribution: see to it that each term in the first expression is multiplied by every term in the second expression.

 - Neglecting signs: Pay close attention to the signs of the terms.
 A negative multiplied by a negative results in a positive.